anungis437/Union_Eyes_app_v1/docs/archive/CBA_INTELLIGENCE_VALIDATION.md

 ## 🎯 Executive Summary

-The **CBA Intelligence Engine** from CourtLens has been successfully integrated into the UnionEyes platform structure.
+The **CBA Intelligence Engine** from unioneyes has been successfully integrated into the UnionEyes platform structure.
 This module directly addresses the **#1 critical gap** identified in the Platform Alignment Analysis - the missing Collective Bargaining Agreement management and corporate knowledge preservation system.

 **Validation Result**: ✅ **PASSES ALL REQUIREMENTS**